4.9 out of 5 49,246 reviews

 Miles per gallon equivalent – comparing efficiencies

-There’s a handy way of quickly comparing how efficient electric cars are compared to traditional cars.
+There’s a handy way of quickly comparing how efficient electric cars are compared to traditional petrol / diesel cars.

 Just take the miles per kWh figure and multiply by 40.
-So an efficient 4 miles per kWh electric car is the equivalent of a 160 MPG car.
+So an efficient 4 miles per kWh electric car is roughly the equivalent of a 160 MPG petrol or diesel car.

-Even a relatively inefficient electric car offering 2.5 miles per kWh would be the equivalent of 100 MPG in a petrol or diesel car.
+Even a relatively inefficient electric car offering 2.5 miles per kWh would be the equivalent of 100 MPG in a traditional car.

 All About Electric Vehicles